 Shipping hazardous materials can be a complex and expensive process.
 Because there are so many rules and regulations required, make sure you have all the right paperwork and research completed before you attempt shipping.

-You can also work with a 3PL that handles order fulfillment for hazardous materials.
+You can also work with a 3PL that handles order fulfilment for hazardous materials.
 Learn if ShipBob can help your brand ship HAZMAT products in a safe manner.
 Contact our team below to learn more.